 By 2025, the global plant-based market is predicted to hold a market value of $38.4 billion.

-But these days, it’s not just food and drinks products that are dominating the natural market anymore.
+But these days, it’s not just food and drinks products that are dominating the natural market anymore, Australia included.
 As we move through 2020 and beyond, we’re seeing natural products boom across a broader range of industries.
-The global natural and organic personal care market is expected to grow even faster than food - at a CAGR of 11.1 percent during 2018 to 2026.
+The global natural personal care market is expected to grow even faster than food - at a CAGR of 11.1 percent during 2018 to 2026.

 Much of this growth is thanks to fast innovation cycles, an increase in shelf space and retail stores, as well as a rise in consumer demand, most recently as pandemic-induced fears prompt consumers to take a more proactive approach to their health.
 And we want to help you find an opportunity to join this natural growth.

 A big green ‘natural’ sticker just won’t cut it anymore.
 Here’s where you should shift your attention to enjoy a slice of the new, home grown pie.

 Consumers want to take natural products one step further than just “simple” and “clean” with technologically advanced, high-performing functional products becoming more popular in the beauty industry in particular.
 Savvy consumers aren’t buying your product just because it’s “natural” either.
 Chances are, they’ve thoroughly vetted the market to find a brand that is transparent on ingredients and trustworthy.

 “The company [Australian Native Products] has experienced a big jump in enquiries relating to hand sanitiser and a 70% increase for cleaning products as the world responds to the Covid-19 crisis.
 Lemon myrtle has powerful antibacterial properties, is anti-fungal, antimicrobial and completely natural – all attributes that people are looking for right now.”- (Cosmetics Business).